U.S. medical workers get crash course on treating Ebola on frontlines

-ANNISTON Ala.
-Dr. Kwan Kew Lai's family and colleagues in Boston fear for the safety of the infectious disease physician when she travels to Liberia later this month to treat Ebola patients.
+ANNISTON, Ala.
+Oct 8 Dr. Kwan Kew Lai's family and colleagues in Boston fear for the safety of the infectious disease physician when she travels to Liberia later this month to treat Ebola patients.

 "I just feel like it's wrong for me to sit at home while I hear the news of people dying," said Lai, 63.